xwmx/nb/README.md

 Options:
   -c, --content <content>      Add content to the new note.
+  --daemon                     Start the web server.
+Close with <CTRL-C>.
   -g, --gui                    Open in the system's primary GUI web browser.
   -n, --notebooks              Browse notebooks.
   -p, --print                  Print to standard output.
   -q, --query <query>          Open to the search results for <query>.
-  -s, --serve                  Start the web application server.
+  -s, --serve                  Start the web server.
+Close with any key.
   -t, --tag <tag>              Search for a tag.
   --tags <tag1>,<tag2>...
 A comma-separated list of tags.
   -t, --title <title>          Add a title to the new note.